Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 What this means for jobs, income and human purpose

 The following is an excerpt from an interview between Tony Robbins and Dr. Peter Diamandis about how technology is reshaping the future of work, education, food sources and human longevity.
-The full interview will be broadcasted via webinar on November 7, 2018 from 12:00 to 1:00pm PST.
-To register, go here.
+To watch the full interview, go here.

 TR: Most of us know technology is displacing jobs.
 If you look 100 or 200 years ago, 80% of us were farmers.
 Now it’s less than three percent.
 We feed the whole world.
 So those jobs disappeared, and they were replaced by other jobs.
 No one ever thought that being a webmaster or writing copy for websites would be something.
 But the difference today is that the pace of change is so different.